genome-miner/epitope-analysis-and-prediction/README.md

 - Peptide length distributions differ across the analyzed datasets.
 - Hydrophobicity profiles indicate differences in physicochemical characteristics among datasets.
 - Feature engineering introduced biologically meaningful features, including peptide length and dataset identifiers, to support downstream predictive modeling.
-- Statistical analyses revealed variability in peptide properties that may influence future machine learning performance.
+- Statistical analyses revealed substantial variability in peptide and physicochemical properties across the datasets.

 These findings provide a strong analytical foundation for developing computational epitope prediction models.

 ---

-# 🚀 Future Work
+## <a id="future-work"></a>🚀 Future Work

 This repository represents the first stage of a larger bioinformatics project.